If you're good at your job, you can get someone to visit a destination once.

 The whole exchange lasted maybe thirty seconds.
 Then he was gone.
 Poof.

 But I've never forgotten that moment.
 Because in those thirty seconds, before I'd done a single hour of work on the brand, I understood something that no slide deck could ever tell me.
-The success of this brand did not rest with me.
-It was not going to come from a clever campaign or a list of benefits or strategic communication pillars.
-It was going to come from getting out of the way and letting people who love it tell their stories, because what they were really selling, what that man was selling in that doorway, wasn't a product or a destination.
-It was a version of themselves they had found inside it.
+The success of this brand was not going to rest with me.
+It was not going to come from a clever campaign or a list of benefits or anyone’s strategic communication pillars.
+It was going to come from getting out of the way and letting people who love it tell their stories, because what that man was selling in that doorway, wasn't a product or a destination.
+It was a version of himself that he had found inside it.
 That was the insight.

 Because that man wasn't a customer or a guest.
 He was a fan.
 And you cannot make a fan.
 You can only create the conditions for one.

 What creates those conditions is less complicated than people think.
-And often overlooked.
+And usually overlooked.

-An experience that delivers on the feeling it promised.
-Not once.
+It’s an experience that delivers on the feeling that was promised.
+Not just once.
 Every single time someone finds their way back.

 I spent a decade watching what that looks like from the inside.
 Real families, not case studies.
-Members who described their time on vacation as their chance to pause, their word, not the brand's, in a life that otherwise never slowed down.
-A woman who said it had taken her from what she called existing to living, after a health scare that forced her to stop waiting for permission to show up fully in her own life.
+Members who described their time on vacation as “their chance to pause in a life that otherwise never slowed down”.
+Their words, not the brand’s.
+A woman who said it had taken her from what she called “existing to living”, after a health scare forced her to stop waiting for permission to fully show up in her own life.

-And there was the family celebrating thirty years of membership.
-Four sons, now grown, each with families of their own.
-They had gathered together for a group photo on the resort grounds, all twenty of them, coordinating sweatshirts on a random Thursday morning.
-And in a quiet moment afterward, the grandmother sitting with her husband said that someday they'd both be gone, but the membership would pass to their children, and their children would continue to use it for many years to come.
+And there was a family celebrating thirty years of their membership.
+Four grown sons, each with families of their own.
+They had gathered together for a group photo on the resort grounds, all twenty of them, matching sweatshirts on a random Thursday morning.
+And in a quiet moment afterward, the grandmother sitting with her husband said that “someday we’ll both be gone, but our membership will pass to our children, and they’ll continue to use it for many years to come”.
 She said it simply, the way you say something you've already made peace with.
 Not sad.
 Just certain.

 That's not loyalty.
 That's identity.
 A brand so woven into how a family understands itself that it outlives the people who chose it in the first place.

 Getting there isn't a marketing problem.
 It's a brand challenge.
-And it requires one thing that brands often miss.
+And it requires something that brands often miss.

 The feeling has to be named.
 Most brands can list what they offer.
 Far fewer can describe what they change.

-What version of themselves does this place make possible?
-When a brand knows the answer to that question, the story it tells, whether the doors just opened or have been open for decades, starts doing different work.
+What version of yourself does this place make possible?
+When a brand knows the answer to that question, the story it tells starts doing different work.
+That’s true whether the doors just opened or have been open for decades.
 And when the experience delivers the feeling that was promised, the guest who comes back isn't making a new decision.
-They're confirming one they already made.
+They're confirming one they’ve already made.

 That confirmation is what turns a guest into a fan.